Skip to content

 Why four primaries

-CALLIOPE's prognostic variables are the four primary partial pressures, not the eleven species partial pressures.
-This is why N has only one solved degree of freedom even though it appears in both N\(_2\) and NH\(_3\), and why O is not solved at all: the gas-phase chemistry collapses the eleven species into four independent mass-balance constraints.
+CALLIOPE's prognostic species are the four primary partial pressures, not the eleven species partial pressures: the gas-phase chemistry collapses the eleven species into four independent mass-balance constraints.
+N has only one solved degree of freedom even though it appears in both N\(_2\) and NH\(_3\).
+O is either not solved (buffered mode) or carried as an additional scalar unknown \(\Delta\mathrm{IW}\) alongside the four pressures (authoritative-O mode); in neither case is a new primary partial pressure introduced.
 Adding a new oxygen-bearing species (e.g. NO) would not require a new constraint, only a new entry in get_partial_pressures() and the corresponding contribution to atmospheric and dissolved mass.

 Validity range

 CALLIOPE is calibrated for surface temperatures of roughly \(1000 \le T_\mathrm{magma} \le 4000\) K and surface pressures of roughly \(0.1 \le p_\mathrm{surf} \le 5000\) bar.
 The lower end of the pressure range is set by numerical stability of the speciation walk; the upper end is the loose envelope above which one or more solubility laws extrapolate.
-Individual solubility laws have tighter calibration windows than the envelope (Dixon CO\(_2\): \(\le\)815 bar; Sossi H\(_2\)O: a few kbar; Ardia CH\(_4\): 0.7-3 GPa total pressure), see the per-law table in Solubility laws.
+Individual solubility laws have tighter calibration windows than the envelope (Dixon CO\(_2\): \(\le\)815 bar; Sossi H\(_2\)O peridotite: 1 atm; Hamilton H\(_2\)O basalt: 1-6 kbar; Ardia CH\(_4\): 0.7-3 GPa total pressure), see the per-law table in Solubility laws.
 Outside the envelope above:

 • Below \(T \sim 1000\) K the JANAF fits used for the equilibrium constants extrapolate beyond their validation range.
 The PROTEUS wrapper enforces a configurable T_floor (default 700 K), which clips temperatures below T_floor to this value, since thermochemical equilibrium does not necessarily hold at cooler temperatures.